 - Fair credit: Businesses with average credit scores may still have access to conventional lending options.
 Some options include lines of credit and business credit cards available to you.
 However, these may come with higher repayment rates.

 - Poor or no credit score: There are many alternative lenders that provide bad credit funding.
 Depending on the loan terms, you may need to put down security or take up more expensive options.
 Talk to your suppliers about the possibility of trade lines, or consider receivables financing through merchant cash advances or invoice financing.
+Platforms like Shopify, Stripe, and Amazon all have funding options for their customers as well that don't rely as heavily on credit scores.

 Are you looking to aggressively scale your business?